 Community Action InitiativeEvery park, in every neighborhood deserves to be clean, safe and green.
 Parks should accommodate people of all physical abilities, be well managed, and be free of litter.
 Play features should be both fun and safe, and recreation programs should be provided in a healthy nurturing environment.
 Trees should be pruned, flora and fauna planted and maintained, grass should be green and cut regularly, water fountains operational, bathrooms open and functional.
 Infrastructure should be maintained, existing laws enforced, and the safty of its workers and the public ensured.

-> <br> Reporting problems and unacceptable conditions by calling 311 is an important first step in being able to hold the city accountable.
-Remember, you are the Òeyes and earsÓ of the city.
+Reporting problems and unacceptable conditions is an important first step in being able to hold the city accountable.
+Remember, you are the eyes and ears of the city.
 It is also imperative you bring these problems to the attention of your elected officials.
-You can also get the name of your representatives by calling 311, as well.
 The condition of our parks literally depends on your involvement.
 Please Help.